-On my previous blog I shared with you my love for meat and for chicharrones.
+On my previous blog, I shared with you my love for meat and for chicharrones.
 If you missed it find it at this link.
 At about 45min until 1 hour drive from San José, get to Puriscal, the town of chicharrones, but also much more.
-The road has an unbeatable shape and the access by bus or any kind of car is pretty good.
+The road has an unbeatable shape and access by bus or any kind of car is pretty good.
 The bus station in San José is called “Comtrasuli” and has very good services.

 If you decide not just to visit Puriscal to taste this meal, I listed 5 things you may consider doing over here.

 In Puriscal you will find a traditional local market with little stores selling lots of local products, fruits, and vegetables you may have never ever seen or tasted.
 People welcome you with a smile at their face and you will feel attracted by the variety there is to find in this little place.

 Get some luck from the Puriscal’s emblematic monument

 Well, the emblematic monument of Puriscal is a frog, it can be found at Puriscal’s park, where adults and kids play around with it.
 It is supposed to bring you luck, of you, are nearby don’t miss your chance to touch it!